paypal/PayPal-Cordova-Plugin/README.md

        },
        onPayPalMobileInit : function() {
          // must be called
-         // use PayPalEnvrionmentNoNetwork mode to get look and feel of the flow PayPalMobile.prepareToRender("PayPalEnvironmentSandbox", app.configuration(), app.onPrepareRender);
+         // use PayPalEnvironmentNoNetwork mode to get look and feel of the flow PayPalMobile.prepareToRender("PayPalEnvironmentSandbox", app.configuration(), app.onPrepareRender);
        },
        onUserCanceled : function(result) {